-Some readers will like the book because they share the author’s ethico-political ideas: clearly she is a Marxist humanitarian type.
+She seems to be a Marxist humanitarian type.
 A person’s action is good only if it benefits people one doesn’t know, otherwise the action is worthless or despicable.
 For example, she tells of Stafford Cripps, the Fabian Socialist, and his proposal to form an “Alexander Society,” in which FM would have one (1) vote. “[FM] refused to give it his support.”
 FM was obviously right not to lend his personal reputation and the future of his work to such a scheme.
 But to her he was obviously wrong: “This very worthwhile project failed. ...
 A colleague who was present told me that Sir Stafford replied: ‘After all, F.M., we do live in a democratic country.’ ” Doubtless we owe the integrity of the Technique today to Alexander’s intransigence then, in this and other matters as well.

 Reading Lulie Westfeldt’s book, all in all I gather that though FM was a genius in his own work, he was not cut out to be an administrator, or at any rate had a hard time of it at first.
 But I for one find his foibles to be amusing, rather than the crimes of the century Lulie Westfeldt makes them out to be.

 As a description of the Alexander Technique and a biography of a certain period in FM’s life the book will be valuable to those already familiar with the subject, who already know something of FM Alexander, the man and his work, and can read her account critically.
 As an evaluation of Alexander it is biased against him.